carlohamalainen/carlohamalainen.github.io/_posts/2013-11-13-tic-tac-toe-and-haskell-type-classes.md

 Author: Nick Hamilton

-I like your demonstration of encoding state with type classes, but it seems using this mechanism to solve Tony&#8217;s challenge will result in a tonne of boilerplate?
-Over a hundred if you find a way to encode mirrored states, otherwise&#8230; thousands.
-Further to that, do you have any thoughts how the &#8216;api&#8217; user would know which transition function (of the hundred+) to call?
+I like your demonstration of encoding state with type classes, but it seems using this mechanism to solve Tony's challenge will result in a tonne of boilerplate?
+Over a hundred if you find a way to encode mirrored states, otherwise... thousands.
+Further to that, do you have any thoughts how the 'api' user would know which transition function (of the hundred+) to call?

 I had a crack at solving the challenge, but I used the undecidable instances and flexible contexts extensions to create recursively unwrap a nested type containing each of the states.